nikita-moor/dictionaries/_dictionaries/Popma1865.md

 ## States and limitations

-It is an early developer version.
-Index of keywords does contain errors and missing lines, currenty undergoes examination.
+This dictionary is being processed.
+Index of keywords does contain errors and missing lines, currently undergoes examination.
+About 20% of the text were transcribed, the remaining part is represented as images.

 ## License